lezaf/cardiotocography-signals-analysis/README.md

 # cardiotocography-signals-analysis

+We performed ML analysis on intrapartum cardiotocography (CTG) signals.
+Here is a brief summary of the [data](##Data), the preprocessing we applied on signals, the analysis methods and some of the results.

 ## Data
 We used intrapartum cardiotocography (CTG) signals [database](https://www.physionet.org/content/ctu-uhb-ctgdb/1.0.0/) from PhysioNet.
 Each CTG contains a FHR time series and a Uterine Contraction (UC) signal.
 The database also includes maternal, delivery, and fetal clinical details.